B2B Sales Funnel: Complete Guide for Marketers

 If you’re still a little confused by the OTT/CTV definition, you can also think of providers like Hulu, Netflix, Amazon Prime Video, and Roku, where all you need is WiFi to connect to your favorite TV shows and you’re good to go.

 “I can’t advertise on TV, because it’s unattainable” is something that we hear regularly from our customers who have since moved to OTT and CTV advertising.
-However, to prove the naysayers wrong—OTT and CTV is for everyone.
+However, to prove the naysayers wrong—OTT and CTV are for everyone.

 We’re more than happy to help brands make what was once thought impossible, possible.
 We’ve worked with Fortune 500 companies and start-ups, on both the B2B and B2C sides looking for reasons to invest in OTT.